ScilifelabDataCentre/dds_web/README.md

 The website uses SASS / SCSS for its stylesheets, allowing customisation of Bootstrap styles.
 To manage the CSS and JavaScript packages, we use `npm`.

-To use `npm` you need to have [NodeJS](https://nodejs.org/en/download/) installed.
+#### Using Docker

+It's complex to be building the CSS dynamically during development from within `docker-compose.yml`, but it is possible to use a separate Docker image in another tab.

+To make this easy, there is a convenience script in the root folder called `compile_css.sh`.
+Running this will launch `npm` inside a container which will install all packages, compile CSS and then watch for any changes to the source SCSS files.
+Newly compiled files will be created on save.
+When you're done, just `cmd+c` to exit.

+Using Docker is the recommended way to do this, as the packages installed will be more consistent.

+#### Using `npm`

+If you have [NodeJS](https://nodejs.org/en/download/) installed you can just run `npm` locally without Docker.

-The first time you run the website, you will need to initialise the required files:
+The first time you run the website, you will need to initialise the required packages and compile the CSS:

 ```bash
 cd dds_web/static/